Chairman of Phastar, Prescient Healthcare Group, and Oxford Medical Products.

 He completed consulting projects for Kinapse such as :

 - Supporting the UK Department of Health in understanding the attractiveness of the UK as a centre for commercial clinical research.

 - Helping the CEO and CFO of a Contract Research Organisation identify strengths and weaknesses of their organisation and develop a strategy for growth.

 He has been an investor and supporter of several life science start-up businesses.
 This has included providing advice and support to the leadership of each business.

 Nicholas is part of the Kilfinan Group - a network of senior business people who provide free and informal mentoring to charity chief executives.

-Nicholas is an Associate Fellow of Green Templeton College, Oxford and chairs the Wealth Creation Oversight Committee of the Oxford Academic Health Science Network.
+Nicholas is an Associate Fellow of Green Templeton College, Oxford.
+He previously chaired the Wealth Creation Oversight Committee of the Oxford Academic Health Science Network.

 He was for seven years Chairman of Oxtex (developing a surgical implant device for skin expansion).